nodejs/node/doc/api/http.md

 ### Event: `'abort'`
 <!-- YAML
 added: v1.4.1
+deprecated: REPLACEME
 -->

+> Stability: 0 - Deprecated.
+Listen for the `'close'` event instead.

 Emitted when the request has been aborted by the client.
 This event is only emitted on the first call to `abort()`.